- This is the fourth largest crop in the world after maize, wheat and rice.

 - It is an excellent rotation crop with clearly discernible benefits to crops following.

-Sources: http://wikipedia.org; Soyabean Market Value Chain Profiles (a Department of Agriculture, Forestry and Fisheries publication – see heading 7)
+Sources: http://wikipedia.org; Soyabean Market Value Chain Profiles (a Department of Agriculture, Land Reform and Rural Development publication - see "Websites & publications" heading)

-For vegetable soybeans, refer to the “Vegetables” chapter.
+For vegetable soybeans, refer to the “Vegetables” page.

 International business environment

-- Soybeans account for the largest share of global oilseed demand [Bureau for Food and Agricultural Policy (BFAP), 2016].
+- Soybeans account for the largest share of global oilseed demand (USDA, 2022).

 - www.soyconnection.com – An information website run by the United Soybean Board (USA)